-Having placed mines on the hull of a British warship whilst it is safe in harbour during the second World War , the two man crew of an Italian miniature submarine are captured and held prisoner whist the crew try and discover the nature of their mission!
-Written by
+Having placed mines on the hull of a British warship while it is safe in harbor during World War II, the two-man crew of an Italian miniature submarine are captured and held prisoner while the crew try and discover the nature of their mission.Written by

 In the film, the Italians are seen to be given away by the bubbles rising from their breathing apparatus; during the war, the Italian frogmen used pure oxygen 'pendulum' breathing sets, in which exhaled gas is returned to the tank via a carbon dioxide filter, rather than the compressed-air apparatus used in peacetime - precisely in order to avoid the problem of a tell-tale string of bubbles.
 See more »

 THE VALIANT (Roy Ward Baker, 1962) **1/2

 This was one of a number of Italian WWII-set collaborations with English-speaking countries, a couple of which I watched recently namely THE CAPTIVE CITY (1962) and TORPEDO BAY (1963).
 While the handling is fairly dull, the film's main plot develops into a sustained suspense situation as a British vessel (commandeered by stiff-upper-lipped John Mills) is planted with explosive charges by Italian naval officer Ettore Manni and his (wounded) companion, who are then imprisoned on the ship itself after refusing to give details of their mission including the whereabouts of the bomb itself.